Latroids and code invariants: R-linear codes

 \end{proof}

-\begin{remark} Notice that in Theorem~\ref{theorem:TutteWhitney} we proved that the refined weight enumerator can be obtained from $R'(\rho,\lVert\cdot\rVert,\mathcal{L},\mathbf{u},\mathbf{z},\mathbf{v},\mathbf{x},\mathbf{y})$.
-However, as we stated above, this function is determined by the weighted Tutte-Whitney rank generating function.
-Therefore, it is possible to also write the weight enumerator in terms of the Tutte-Whitney rank generating function, but the formula would not be as concise. \end{remark}
+\begin{remark} In Theorem~\ref{theorem:TutteWhitney} we prove that the support enumerator, hence the homogenoeus weight enumerator, can be obtained from $R'(\rho,\lVert\cdot\rVert,\mathcal{L},\mathbf{u},\mathbf{z},\mathbf{v},\mathbf{x},\mathbf{y})$.
+As we stated above, this function is determined by the weighted Tutte-Whitney rank generating function.
+Therefore, one can also write the weight enumerator in terms of the Tutte-Whitney rank generating function, but the formula is not as concise. \end{remark}